MUNSoc-PESUECC/MUNSocWebsite/src/routes/posts/kashmir_princely_state.md

 Having signed a Standstill Agreement with Pakistan on August 12, 1947, Kashmir could only imagine a state of normalcy with regard to its relations with Pakistan.
 This is highlighted in V. P. Menon’s book, ***The Story of the Integration of the Indian States***, which states,

-> "The Government of Jammu and Kashmir complained that, in an effort to coerce the State into acceding, the Pakistan authorities had cut off the supply of food, petrol and other essential commodities, and hindered the free transit of travelers between Kashmir and Pakistan."
+> The Government of Jammu and Kashmir complained that, in an effort to coerce the State into acceding, the Pakistan authorities had cut off the supply of food, petrol and other essential commodities, and hindered the free transit of travelers between Kashmir and Pakistan.

 The State also complained of Pakistan staging “hit-and-run border raids” along the 450-mile border that it shared with Pakistan, in blatant violation of the agreement.